 3 rescue animals, a lurcher called Kiki who loves her walks, and 2 cats Martha and Polly.

 I joined Connaught Vets in 1980 – I am the longest serving member apart from Sue Taylor! – and attended Rodbaston college for my animal nursing training.
 I work at both the Wolverhampton Hospital and Codsall branch surgery.

-I have a black and white cat called Travis.
+I have two black and white cats called Luna & Solar.